-A good way to deal with boredom is to try and find new tasks to complete to make your job interesting again.
+A good way to deal with boredom and a boring job is to try and find new tasks to complete to make your job interesting again.
 If there’s something you know needs doing, even if it’s a simple task like clearing the shared drive and organising it, take it upon yourself to manage it.
 You could even form a social club to boost the overall morale of the company – just be sure to run it past your boss first!

 3. You’ve Stopped Learning